 Next up, Capping

 So far, I’ve discussed how sub-capacity pricing works and what affects your monthly IBM bill.
-In the next section of this blog, “Controlling MLC with Capping,” I’ll cover capping 101 topics
+In the next blog, “Controlling MLC with Capping,” I’ll cover capping 101 topics

 Controlling MLC with Capping